 When you set up your internet connection at home, ISP providers are automatically configured DNS on the router.
-These default DNS address may vary depends on your service provider and router setting.
-However, this four set of DNS numbers has a critical role in your internet performance, speed, and security.
+These default DNS addresses may vary depends on your service provider and router setting.
+However, these four sets of DNS numbers has a critical role in your internet performance, speed, and security.

 This article will help you to change your DNS server address to the most famous and secure Public DNS servers that offer better performance and security for your home network.

 What is a Public DNS?

-Public DNS are alternative Domain Name System (DNS) service offered to the Internet to act as recursive name servers for Internet users.
+Public DNS is the alternative Domain Name System (DNS) service offered to the Internet to act as recursive name servers for Internet users.
 There are several Public DNS providers are available for different countries from different DNS providers like Google DNS and OpenDNS.
 These services available for free or paid depends on the services offered by the provider.
-There are more details you can refer Wiki about Domain Name System.
+There are more details you can refer to Wiki about Domain Name System.

 The Benefit of Public DNS.

 Compare to local DNS providers, Public DNS providers are a huge network, located servers in several placed in the world and handling billions of requests per day.
 Public DNS hosted in each country can improve the speed of the web page loading by resolving the name quicker than international Domain Name Servers.
-Please refer more details about the performance benefits of Google DNS on this link.
+Please refer for more details about the performance benefits of Google DNS on this link.
 These Open DNS servers are built for high performance and will be more reliable than your local internet provider’s servers.

 There are Public DNS services like OpenDNS, offer more security while you browse the internet and offers parental control.
-The parental controls allow you to filter out the adult content, illegal activity sites while browsing from home network.
-The benefit list extends to additional benefits like Phishing protection, Access to blocked content etc.
+The parental controls allow you to filter out the adult content, illegal activity sites while browsing from the home network.
+The benefits list extends to additional benefits like Phishing protection, Access to blocked content, etc.

 Best Public DNS Services.